 A marketing issue

-The researchers claim the problem lies, not with guys, but marketeers who are not doing enough to make their products enticing to men, suggesting the key to encouraging men to make environmentally-friendly choices was to make green products more masculine - or as they put it ‘men-vironmentally-friendly’ using fonts, colours and words that would appeal to gender constructs of masculinity.
+The researchers claim the problem lies, not with guys, but marketeers who are not doing enough to make their products enticing to men.
+They suggest the key to encouraging men to make environmentally-friendly choices is to make green products more masculine - or as they put it ‘men-vironmentally-friendly’ using fonts, colours and words that would appeal to gender constructs of masculinity.

 “Make the man feel manly,” the researchers said, “and he’s more likely to go green.”
 But, is this really the answer?
 Surely the biggest issue of our lifetime - and beyond - should be a gender-neutral one.